Ama Agbeze: Australia and New Zealand

 Agbeze played for three franchises in the ANZ Championship.
 In 2008 she was one of several England internationals to join the new league.
 Together with Karen Atkinson, she signed for West Coast Fever.
 She subsequently moved to the Melbourne Vixens for the 2009 season and then to Central Pulse for the 2010 season.
 In 2011 she returned to West Coast Fever.
 During 2012 Agbeze served as a player-coach for West Coast Falcons, helping them win the West Australian Netball League.
 She was also awarded the Jill McIntosh Medal.
 In 2013 she played for Territory Storm in the Australian Netball League, then rejoined Central Pulse for the 2014 and 2015 ANZ Championship seasons.
 She subsequently played for Adelaide Thunderbirds during the 2017 Suncorp Super Netball season and for Northern Stars during the 2018 ANZ Premiership season.
 She played for Northern Mystics during the 2021 ANZ Premiership season.

 England

 Agbeze made her senior debut for England in 2001.
 She was a member of the England team that won the bronze medal at the 2006 Commonwealth Games.
-In 2016 she was appointed England captain She subsequently captained England as they won the 2016 European Netball Championship, the 2017 Fast5 Netball World Series and the gold medal at the 2018 Commonwealth Games.
+In 2016 she was appointed England captain She subsequently captained England as they won the 2016 Netball Europe Open Championships, the 2017 Fast5 Netball World Series and the gold medal at the 2018 Commonwealth Games.
 In October 2018, Agbeze made 100th senior appearance for England during a series against Jamaica.
 In 2019 she received an MBE for her services to netball.

+At the 2022 Commonwealth Games, Agbeze appeared as an analyst for the BBC's coverage of the netball.